FAQ + Contact

 In order for us to consider publishing your work, you should first peruse our catalog and identify three similar titles that we've published in the last two years.
 If you can do that, it's probably a good fit.
 If you can't do that, we probably aren't the best place for you, but we wish you the best of luck and might be able to refer you elsewhere!

 Microcosm specializes in nonfiction DIY (Do-It-Yourself) goods that focus on the reader and teach self-empowerment.
-We have four lists: DIY (bicycling, making something, how-to, hands-on skills, etc), Real World (education, history, music, relationships, etc), Vegan Cookbooks, and nonfiction graphic novels.
+Think of the benefits that your book offers to the reader.
+We have four lists: DIY (bicycling, making something, how-to, self-care, hands-on skills, etc), Real World (education, gender, history, music, sexuality, social justice, relationships, etc), Vegan Cookbooks, and Comics Journalism.
 We love books where we discover interest in a new topic because of the way information is presented.